Manual Installation Instructions

 dmesg | grep pps

-If the install worked, the last command should output a few lines similar to this:
+If the installation worked, the last command should output a few lines similar to this:

 [XX.XXXXX] pps pps0: new PPS source pps-gpio.-1